National Register of Historic Places listings in Portland, Maine

 This is a list of the National Register of Historic Places listings in Portland, Maine.

-This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Portland, Cumberland County, Maine, United States.
+This is intended to be a complete list of the properties and districts on the National Register.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 248 properties and districts listed on the National Register in Cumberland County, including 11 National Historic Landmarks.
-149 of these properties and districts, including 4 National Historic Landmarks, are located outside of Portland, and are listed separately, while the 99 properties and districts in Portland are listed here.
+There are 250 properties and districts listed on the National Register in Cumberland County, including 11 National Historic Landmarks.
+150 of these properties and districts, including 4 National Historic Landmarks, are located outside of Portland, and are listed separately, while the 100 properties and districts in Portland are listed here.
 Two properties in Portland were once listed but have been removed.